DrThomasAger/smile/README.md

 # Does (: Smile Make You Happier?

-No guarantees, but science says yes. **Type `(:` and you’ll feel better...
+Science says yes. **Type `(:` more and you’ll feel better...
 And get more leverage out of your prompts.** The act of smiling (even with text) measurably lifts mood and sharpens focus, which makes ***(: Smile*** a tiny habit with outsized returns every time you write.

 1. 🙂 **Enhance mood & ease stress on cue** -
    Smiling releases **endorphins, serotonin, and dopamine**, the brain’s built-in calm & joy mixture.
 Even a *forced* smile nudges your physiology toward **relaxation and resilience**, helping you think clearly under pressure.
 Exactly what you need in a high-stakes business environment. *Evidence:* [Healthline](https://www.healthline.com/health/benefits-of-smiling).